Environmental Quality Incentives Program (10.912)

 Credentials/Documentation

-Evidence that applicant has control over land to be entered into contract and submits an acceptable conservation plan for the farm or ranch unit of concern that incorporates needed natural resource conservation practices.
-This program is excluded from coverage under OMB Circular No. A-87.
+Evidence that applicant has control over the land to be entered into a contract and submits an acceptable conservation plan for the farm or ranch unit of concern that incorporates needed natural resource conservation practices and provides either a social security number or individual tax identification number of all proposed beneficiaries.
+Applicants claiming either limited resource producer or beginning farmer, or veteran farmer classification may be asked to provide documents to justify their claim.

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Program participation is voluntary.
-The applicant applies at the local USDA Service Center on Form CCC-1200.
+The applicant applies at the local USDA Service Center on Form NRCS-CPA-1200.
 Applications may be filed at any time during the year.
-The participant develops a conservation plan for the farm or ranching unit of concern.
-The participant's conservation plan serves as the basis for the EQIP contract.
-Technical assistance, education assistance and cost-share or incentive payments may be provided to apply needed conservation practices and land use adjustments within a time schedule specified by the conservation plan.
-A contract with a participant may apply one or more land management practices or one or more structural or vegetative practices or both.
+The participant develops an EQIP plan of operations that identifies what conservation practices they are proposing to implement.
+Technical assistance and conservation practice payments may be provided to apply needed conservation practices and land use adjustments within a time schedule specified by the conservation EQIP plan of operations.
+A contract with a participant may apply one or more structural, vegetative, and/or land management practices.

 Award Procedure